The Need for Action on Equity

 Prevent sociodemographic profiling within mobility program apps or websites.

-Ensure apps have a range of accessible communication functions, including native apps popular with users, short message services (SMS), voice-activated functionality, audio dial-in for landline users, and desktop-friendly browser versions.
+Ensure apps have a range of accessible communication functions, including native apps known to users, short message services (SMS), voice-activated functionality, audio dial-in for landline users, and desktop-friendly browser versions.

 Mobility and Equity Actions